petersatsuse/azure-compute-docs/articles/virtual-machines/extensions/key-vault-windows.md

 ## Operating systems

-The Key Vault VM extension supports the following versions of Windows:
+The Key Vault VM extension supports Windows Server 2019 and later.

-- Windows Server 2022
-- Windows Server 2019
-- Windows Server 2016
-- Windows Server 2012

 The Key Vault VM extension is also supported on a custom local VM.
 The VM should be uploaded and converted into a specialized image for use in Azure by using Windows Server 2019 core install.

 ### Supported certificates